UltraCart/rest_api_v2_sdk_ruby/docs/WebhookApi.md

 opts = {
   _limit: 100, # Integer | The maximum number of records to return on this one API call.
   _offset: 0, # Integer | Pagination of the record set.
 Offset is a zero based index.
-  _sort: "_sort_example", # String | The sort order of the webhooks.
+  _sort: '_sort_example', # String | The sort order of the webhooks.
 See documentation for examples
   _placeholders: true # BOOLEAN | Whether or not placeholder values should be returned in the result.
 Useful for UIs that consume this REST API.
 }